 - Putting data in order.
 Correct case, number-as-text, fill in the blanks, add the correct table header, disassemble the text sticking to the columns and merge back, divide the data into components, etc.

 - Transform tables in every way by bringing them into the desired view (filter, sort, change the order of columns, transpose, add totals, expand cross-tables into flat ones, and rollback).

-- Substitute data from one table to another by the coincidence of one or several parameters, i.e., perfectly replaces the VPR function (VLOOKUP) and its analogs.
+- Substitute data from one table to another by the coincidence of one or several parameters.
+For example, perfectly replaces the VPR function (VLOOKUP) and its analogs.